kubeflow/pipelines/components/google-cloud/README.md

         """Runs an AutoML Tabular training job and returns a model."""

     AutoMLTextTrainingJobRunOp(...)
-        """Runs the training job and returns a model."""
+        """Runs an AutoML Text training job and returns a model."""

     AutoMLVideoTrainingJobRunOp(...)
         """Runs the AutoML Image training job and returns a model."""